rodolfoberlezi/tindevOmnistack/README.md

 Must set a mongodb localhost running for the Node API.

-Everything has been developed for training and study during the 8th edition of the Omnistack Week realized by RocketSeat.
+Everything has been developed for training and study during the 8th edition of the Omnistack Week launched by RocketSeat.